top of page

 ✈️ 🚇🚕 Getting There and Around

-🎟️ In Barcelona, public transportation can be paid for using several methods, including the T-Mobilitat system with a physical card or the TMB app, single tickets, and by tapping your credit or debit card on designated readers on buses and some metro stations.
+🎟️ In Barcelona, public transportation can be paid for using several convenient methods.
+Travelers can use the T-Mobilitat system, either with a physical card or the TMB mobile app, to access metro, buses, trams, and commuter trains.
+Single tickets are available from ticket machines at metro stations and kiosks, while contactless payment is also supported by tapping a credit or debit card on designated readers on city buses and at some metro stations.
+For cruise passengers visiting for just a few hours, contactless payment or single tickets are usually the simplest options, while multi-ride passes offer better value for longer stays.

 ✈️ Josep Tarradellas Barcelona–El Prat Airport (BCN) is located around 10 miles (15km) southwest of the city center.
 The Aerobes (12.25 EUR one-way) connects both airport terminals with the centrally located Plaça de Catalunya stopping a few times along the way.
 Buses depart every 5-10 minutes and take about 35 minutes.
 Another option is the Metro L9 Sud Line that connects the terminals with various parts of the city.
 Fares start at 5.50 EUR.